goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/>

-### :clap: Doing It Right Example: Structuring suite with the name of unit under test and scenarios will lead to the convenient report that is shown below
+### :clap: Przykład robienia tego dobrze: Structuring suite with the name of unit under test and scenarios will lead to the convenient report that is shown below

 ![](https://img.shields.io/badge/🔧%20Example%20using%20Jest-blue.svg "Examples with Jest")